Siobán D. Harlow, Ph.D.

 Research Interests & Projects

 Dr. Harlow's research interests include reproductive aging, gynecologic health, osteoarthritis, disability and functioning in the midlife, obesity and metabolomics, export-led production, environmental impacts on reproductive function, human rights and gender-based violence and the Michigan Lupus Epidemiology and Surveillance program.
-Click on this link to Harlow Research Group for more details of her work in these topic areas.

 Dr. Harlow is PI of the Study of Women's Health Across the Nation (SWAN) Michigan site and SWAN Repository and Director of the Center for Integrated Approaches to Complex Diseases.
 She was PI of the ReSTAGE Collaboration (Staging Reproductive Aging Across Four Cohorts) (R01AG021543), a multi-study effort to empirically evaluate the 2001 STRAW recommendations for staging reproductive aging and of the effort to update the 2001 STRAW recommendations (R13AG039961 "STRAW+10: Addressing the Unfinished Agenda of Staging Reproductive Aging").
 She was Associate Director of the University of Michigan International Institute from 2000-2005 and chaired the U-M President's Advisory Committee on Labor Standards and Human Rights from 2003-2005 and 2008-2012.
 She served on the Scientific and Technical Advisory Group, Division of Reproductive Health Research, World Health Organization from 2003-2009.